 ✔️ Use the Jobs-To-Be-Done you are solving (or how are you making your audience progress) in your marketing copy.

 Do you buy technology, or do you buy progress?

 Thanks for reading my very first article on Hacker Noon!
-I hope our thoughts can help with your entrepreneurial and leadership journey (we all are leaders and influencers for some others in the life.
-Let's try to be a good influence before leaving this life).
+I hope our thoughts can help with your entrepreneurial and leadership journey.

 Create your free account to unlock your custom reading experience.